rayhog/aviator-jekyll-template/_api/cpu_3.0.md

   ![API Image](/images/graph.png){:class="img-responsive"} <br>

   #### Query Examples <br>

-  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint and run a GET request from a API client or use cURL.
+  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint and run a GET request from a API client or use cURL. <br>
   `https://v6-1.technopedia.com/tql?q=<MATCH Statement>`